 Dr. Steven R. Cook is a Christian educator.
-He is protestant, non-charismatic, and dispensational.
+He is protestant, evangelical, and dispensational.
 Studies in the original languages of Scripture, ancient history, and systematic theology have been the foundation for Steven’s teaching and writing ministry.
 He has written several Christian books, dozens of articles on Christian theology, and recorded more than seven hundred hours of audio and video sermons.
 Steven currently serves as professor of Bible and Theology at Tyndale Theological Seminary, and hosts weekly Bible studies at his home in Texas.

 - Bachelor of Science in Education (145 hours) from Wayland Baptist University (1998).
 Major: Human Services